© Jonas Lampens

 His novel While the gods were sleeping (2008) was called a masterpiece upon its release and received praise in his homeland Belgium and the rest of Europe.
 The novel was awarded the AKO Literature Prize in 2009, one of the most important literary awards in the Dutch-language area.

 Stammered Songbook.
 A Mother’s book of Hours (2011), in which he describes the last years of his mother suffering from early-onset dementia, is considered another highlight in his oeuvre.
-The book, translated by Marie Hooghe-Stassen, was awarded the prestigious Prix du Meilleure Live Etranger in 2013.
+The book, translated into luminous French by Marie Hooghe-Stassen, was awarded the prestigious Prix du Meilleure Live Etranger in 2013.

 Mortier attaches great importance to the translation of literary works, an important characteristic of what he calls civilization.
 He himself has translated into his native Dutch works by, among others, Virginia Woolf, Maurice Maeterlinck, Enid Bagnold, Mary Borden and Seàn Hewitt.
 With translators such as Ina Rilke, Marie Hooghe-Stassen, Christiane Kuby, Ira Wilhem, Goedele De Sterck, Paul Vincent, and David Colmer, his own work can count on some of the most outstanding translators.

 In addition, Mortier is also concerned with mental well-being and mental health care.
-Until his debut in 1999, he worked as a scientific curator at the Ghent Museum Dr. Guislain for the history of psychiatry, a place he still holds dear and with which he feels closely connected.
+Until 2002 he worked as a scientific curator at the Ghent Museum Dr. Guislain for the history of psychiatry, a place he still holds dear and with which he feels closely connected.
+In 2025 the museum team invited him to revisit his old workplace, to curate the exhibition A Home of One’s Own, as a prologue to the 40th anniversary of the museum in 2026.